advnpzn/GaussFilt/README.md

-# Guassfil
+# GaussFilt

-Play with Guassian filter!
+Play with Gaussian filter!